marcosandremsfilho/Estudo/README.md

 ----------------------------------------------------------------------------------------------------------------------
 # Aleatorio
-  Translating the paste repository name is "Random" Codes made with the objective to study the concepts learned in class.
+  Translating the paste repository name is "Random".
+ ###Codes made with the objective to study the concepts learned in class.
   Each folder refer to a program.

  # Guide: <br />